Jobs & Internships

 GPPi runs a small, highly selective internship program for current students, or students between bachelor’s and master’s degrees, interested in gaining first-hand experience in public policy research and consulting.
 Candidates who already have a graduate degree (master’s or equivalent) and are not currently enrolled at a university are not eligible to apply for our internship program.

 We do our best to match the qualifications and interests of our interns with research, advisory and dialogue projects to which they can contribute most.
-Depending on their background and interests, GPPi interns will contribute to one of our issue areas:
+Depending on their background and interests, GPPi interns will contribute to one or two of our issue areas:

 Internships are based in our Berlin office.
-GPPi can pay a €250-per-month contribution to living expenses for those not receiving a scholarship for their internship.
+For full-time interns, GPPi can pay an €800-per-month contribution to living expenses for those not receiving a scholarship for their internship.
+For part-time internships, the stipend is adjusted accordingly.
 The minimum duration is six weeks of full-time working hours or alternatively ten weeks part-time (minimum 2 – 3 days per week).
 Please indicate when you would be available.
 Send an email to firstname.lastname@example.org and include a copy of your CV with a brief statement of purpose outlining what you expect from an internship and what you would bring to GPPi.
+Please send all attachments in PDF format since, to protect ourselves from pervasive malware, we do not open any other type of document.
 Shortlisted candidates will be asked for writing samples.
-Note: we do not encourage the use of Europass CVs.
+Note: we do not encourage including a photograph of yourself in your application, or the use of Europass CVs.

-GPPi encourages international applicants.
+We encourage international applicants.
 Please note, accepted candidates will be responsible for arranging their own visa if one is required.
 We can provide a letter of invitation and an internship contract to support this process.